Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by Mike Esposito on September 15, 2016 at 7:24am — No Comments

 Want to know the best way to increase customer retention?
 It's not rocket science.
 It all comes down to the relationships that your employees have with your customers.
-If your employees take good care of your customers, and your customers like…Continue
+If your employees take good care of your customers, and your customers like your employees, chances are good those customers will come back…Continue

 Added by Mike Esposito on August 18, 2016 at 8:09am — No Comments

 Recently Auto/Mate received a 'Best Places to Work' award from the Albany Business Review for the sixth year in a row.
 We have also been voted a 'Top Workplace' by the Times-Union multiple years in a row.
 Focusing on employee happiness has long been one my top priorities.
 People often ask me how I do it, but before I answer that, I'd like to explain why I do it.